 Reaching adulthood with a diminished capacity for mentalization creates challenges and obstacles—especially in relationships—but it doesn’t have to be a permanent issue.
-Mentalization-Based Therapy is a way to build mentalization skills in adulthood and strengthen your ability to understand the intersection of emotion and action in yourself and others.
+Mentalization-Based Treatment is a way to build mentalization skills in adulthood and strengthen your ability to understand the intersection of emotion and action in yourself and others.

 Focusing on the Present Rather Than the Past

 Many treatment modules seek to generate new insight by reflecting on how past events affect your current behaviors and state of mind.
 On the other hand, Mentalization-Based Treatment focuses more on present experiences and your current emotions, thoughts, and behaviors.

 By focusing on the ability to think before reacting to thoughts and feelings, MBT helps patients process their emotions, thoughts, and behaviors more constructively.
 MBT can also focus on the ability to mentalize in the face of other people’s thoughts, behaviors, and emotions.
 Overall, MBT seeks to build a stronger awareness of emotions, actions, and thought processes so that patients can better understand themselves and those around them.
 This improves social skills, builds stronger relationships, and helps patients alleviate negative thoughts, emotions, and behaviors in favor of more constructive thinking patterns.